 It can easily be mounted on top of a sub, thanks to the built-in thirty-five-millimeter pole socket.

-As a main speaker, you can seamlessly plug it into any setup where a normal central monitor would feature a two-way cabinet with a twelve-inch speaker.
+As a main speaker, you can seamlessly plug it into any setup where a normal central monitor would feature a two-way cabinet with a 12 inch speaker.

 While some powered speakers offer the DJ more variable DSP, this model keeps it nice and simple, so you won’t need to worry about variable EQ parameters.

-Like the other cabinets in this Yamaha line, this speaker features seven hundred watts of power, with eleven hundred watts of peak power.
+Like the other cabinets in this Yamaha line, this speaker features 700 watts of power, with 1,100 watts of peak power.
 It also offers a total of three input channels that provide individual gains per channel in addition to a mic and line select for the first channel.
-The speaker also features a few sound settings:
+It also features a few sound settings:

 - Main-FOH: This setting will apply a small low frequency automatically, in addition to a high-frequency boost.